Blazing-Mike/Blazing-Mike/README.md

   # My name is Michael Adebambo.

- ### I am a Frontend developer who loves Bitcoin and cryptography.
+ ### I am a Frontend developer who loves Bitcoin.
 I build beautiful web interface and I care about user experience, accesibilty and web performance

 - 🔭 I’m currently working on Improving my front end skills by building projects and learning about Bitcoin and cryptoeconomics.